Search for a course

 Gaining a relevant animal qualification or certificate will improve your chances of obtaining an animal volunteering opportunity abroad.
 Our recognised and accredited courses greatly improve employment prospects.
 They are suitable for volunteers who wish to gain experience through a relevant animal care qualification.

 Helping animals abroad through volunteering can be achieved by finding a chosen animal organisation or animal charity that you wish to work with.
-The following organisations, which are also available in our Animal Courses Direct Working with Animals E-book, run a range of animal welfare volunteer projects worldwide.
+The following organisations, which are also available in our Animal Courses Direct Working with Animals eBook, run a range of animal welfare volunteer projects worldwide.
 They offer voluntary and work experience placements working with animals, alongside animal apprenticeships abroad.

-This mission of this international wildlife charity is to help reduce suffering, prevent cruelty and encourage society to treat every animal with respect.
+The mission of this international wildlife charity is to help reduce suffering, prevent cruelty and encourage society to treat every animal with respect.
 Born Free believes that all wildlife belongs in the natural wild.
 They are committed to conserving rare species within their natural habitat, and also the phasing out of more traditional zoos.
 Born Free does not currently offer volunteer roles for their conservation projects directly, although they do ask for general assistance with office duties and admin at their UK office.
 Born Free also look for volunteers for their Zoo check projects.
 Finally, they host an area on their website specifically as a notice board for alternative conservation/animal jobs voluntary vacancies.

-This organisation aim to change the lives of millions of working donkeys, mules and horses, also supporting the countless numbers of people who depend upon these animals.
+This organisation aim's to change the lives of millions of working donkeys, mules and horses, along with supporting the countless numbers of people who depend upon these animals.
 The organisation conducts work in Egypt, Jordan, Pakistan, India, Afghanistan, Guatemala and Kenya.
 They deliver a special combination of practical and direct animal and veterinary welfare services, doing so through a network of field clinics and mobile groups.
 Thanks to over 500 staff performing fieldwork, Brooke Hospital for Animals is the largest charity of its kind.
 They need helpers to assist within one of 23 supporter groups they have around the UK.
 These groups help organise fundraising events.
 Brooke Hospital also requires help within their offices Netherlands and London offices.
 This entails helping in IT communications, finance, etc.

 CCF aim to be a centre of excellence, internationally recognised in education and research on cheetahs and cheetah eco-systems.
 CCF additionally works to: improve and develop livestock management, manage and create long-term conservation strategies and eliminate any need for cheetahs to be killed.
 They also conduct educational conservation programmes for ranchers, local villagers and school children whilst continuing to conduct intensive scientific research into cheetah biology, genetics and species survival.
 CCF conducts operations in South Africa, UK, USA, Namibia, Canada, Netherlands, Kenya, and Japan.
 In addition, CCF offers programmes for general volunteers, zookeepers and student internships (including for PhD students).
 All of their volunteer programmes request an obligatory donation.
 However, there are discounted/subsidised fees available for Namibian, South African and Kenyan citizens, as well as students and zookeepers.